£0.00 0

 Address

 I have received your letter/email/phone call dated xxx, in which you stated that an EHCP review must be undertaken before actioning the deregistration/that permission is required **quote what the school have said **.
-I have taken advice and I understand that in law if I choose to deregister my child in order to home educate you must remove their name from the register immediately.
+I have taken advice from the Home Education service Educational Freedom and I understand that in law if I choose to deregister my child in order to home educate you must remove their name from the register immediately.
 I therefore refer you to my deregistration letter dated the x.

 10.3 of the 2015 Special educational needs and disability code of practice: 'Where a child or young person is a registered pupil and the parent decides to home educate, the parent must notify the school in writing that the child or young person is receiving education otherwise than at school and the school must then remove the pupil's name from the admission register.
 If the school is a special school, the local authority must give consent for the child's name to be removed, but this should not be a lengthy or complex process.
 There is no provision in law for a ‘trial period’ of home education.'